didntsayplease/didntsayplease/README.md

-- 👋 Hi, I’m @didntsayplease
+- 👋 Hi, I’m @didntsayplease, my name is Robson Cesar de Siqueira, and you can find me in linkedin: https://www.linkedin.com/in/robson-cesar-de-siqueira-21baa588/
 - 👀 I’m interested in teaching and working with Game Development
 - 🌱 I’m currently learning to draw with Aseprite
 - 💞️ I’m looking to help you make a better game
-- 📫 How to reach me in my website: https://didntsayplease.wixsite.com/didntsayplease
+- 📫 How to reach me: Contact me in my website https://didntsayplease.wixsite.com/didntsayplease